davestearns/signed-tokens/README.md

 The `verify()` function will return an error `Result` if any of the following occur:
 - The token has been tampered with--i.e., the session ID or signature has been changed since signing
 - The token contains a signing key index that is no longer in the provided array of signing keys
+- The token contains a signing key index that is now marked as `DoNotUse`
 - The token is not a valid base64 string
 - The token is too short to be a valid token

+## Rotating Keys Over Time

+It's a good idea to rotate your signing keys over time.
+Do so following this procedure:

+1. Change the `status` of the key you want to replace to `VerifyOnly`.
+This will allow existing tokens signed with that key to still verify correctly, but it will no longer be used to sign new tokens.
+1. After your normal session timeout period, replace that key with a new one, and set the status back to `SignAndVerify`.

+If you don't have a session timeout, you can add new keys to the end of the slice, and mark the older keys as `VerifyOnly`.